Ayoralol/cliquee/README.md

 Cliquee will be a website where people can organise outings depending on availability, easily and quickly.

-Just enter either when you are available - or arent available - and Cliquee will handle the rest!
+Just enter when you are available and Cliquee will do the rest!